 Evan Lee, Fugazi.
 Installation documentation, Teck Gallery, 2019.
 Photo: Blaine Campbell.

-Evan Lee will speak about Fugazi, his year-long photo-based installation at the Teck Gallery that runs until April 26, 2020.
-This talk is presented as part of the Capture Photography Festival.
+Evan Lee will reflect on Fugazi, his year-long photo-based installation at Teck Gallery.
+This essay is presented as part of the Capture Photography Festival.

 Fugazi begins from photographic scans of cubic zirconia, an inexpensive crystalline form of synthesized material that often stands in for diamonds.
 The images are captured in detail and enlarged to a scale that transforms the gemstones' appearance to one that magnifies the distortion and fracture of light.
 Lee's image capture opens up space for the questioning of optic purity, of the cubic zirconia and of the image itself.